kemitchell/saas-package/base.md

 ## Pay Taxes on Fees

-_Customer_ agrees to pay all tax on fees under this agreement, except tax _Provider_ owes on income.
+_Customer_ agrees to pay all tax on fees under this agreement, except tax _Provider_ owes on its own income.

 ## Handle Tax Withholding